 No unit member may be required to transport students in a privately-owned vehicle.
 Any activity to which a unit member transports students in the unit member's private automobile must be approved by the principal.
-The District's general liability insurance shall cover the employee while acting within the scope of hist-heir employment including the transportation of students.
-The limit of the District's liability when an employee uses hist-heir own car shall be as follows:
+The District's general liability insurance shall cover the employee while acting within the scope of their employment including the transportation of students.
+The limit of the District's liability when an employee uses their own car shall be as follows:

 - 11.11.1.
 The District's insurance coverage shall take effect only after the owner's insurance company, as the prime carrier, has paid. - 11.11.2.
-If the unit member is driving his/her-their car and is found negligent in the event of an accident with injury, <a href="https://doi.org/dDistrictinsurance.new.org/dDistrict
+If the unit member is driving their car and is found negligent in the event of an accident with injury, District insurance shall cover the medical expenses for the occupants of the owner's automobile; however, there is no District coverage for physical damage to the owner's automobile.
+Therefore, unit members who transport students should carry appropriate automobile insurance coverage.